 Dr. Hugues Fidele Batsielilit, Founder and President of the International Consulting Aid Network (ICAN), is a leader and philanthropist who has made a significant difference in the lives of underprivileged people and their families throughout many African and Haiti countries.
 He has shown pragmatism and vision, humility, and humanity on this challenging journey.

-Dr. Ragland’s past experience and successes have included work in the social service area in the fields of gerontology, child and family services, domestic violence, and mental health and mental retardation.
+Dr. Ragland’s experience and successes have included work in the social service area in the fields of gerontology, child and family services, domestic violence, and mental health and mental retardation.

-Along with the work history, she experienced internships at the Alabama Department of Human Resources, Anniston Alabama, and a counseling internship at Regional Medical Center’s Psychiatric Ward., Anniston Alabama.
+Along with their work history, she experienced internships at the Alabama Department of Human Resources, Anniston Alabama, and a counseling internship at Regional Medical Center’s Psychiatric Ward., Anniston Alabama.
 With over 25 years of communication between businesses, clients, and customers to get projects done, Dr. Ragland has experience in team building, professional development, strategic planning, as well as networking, and collaboration.

 Affiliations include The Jacksonville Arts Council, Jacksonville State University Alumni Association, University of Alabama Alumni Association, Kingdom Place Ministries, Alabama Education Association, Kappa Delta Epsilon, and Kappa Delta Pi Honor Societies.
 Dr. Ragland’s education includes an Ed.
 D in Educational Leadership, Policy and Technology Studies from the University of Alabama, Tuscaloosa.
 She earned an M S. Agency Counseling, a Bachelor of Social Work, and a BS in Psychology at Jacksonville State University.
 Dr. Ragland is a skilled communicator able to synthesize and deliver complex information to diverse audiences.
 Computer literate with basic sign language skills, adroit public speaking, and proficient writing skills.